syan212/CryptoPyX/roadmap.md

 Convert all main code to rust

 **Other future features**
-CLI: implement in python using something like click
-     or possibly in rust too
+CLI: implement in python or possibly in rust instead
 GUI: basically the CLI but more visually appealing